NateGraff/TurtleMCU/README.md

 ## Simulating the CPU

 Simply run `make` in the top level directory.
-Values output from the CPU will be shown on STDOUT.
-The trace of the internal CPU signals can be found in obj_dir/cpu_trace.vcd.
+This will assemble a simple example, build the C++ model of the CPU with verilator, compile the simulation, and launch the debugger.

-The code executed by the CPU is located in asm/test.s.
+The code executed by the CPU is located in asm/testio.s.

+### Available Targets

+- `test1`: A small suite of tests to verify the CPU behaves as designed.
+- `testio`: A simple text I/O example.
+- challenges: Starting with target `challenge1`, a small collection of security challenges inspired by Microcorruption CTF.
+- `integration`: Runs the integration and unit tests.
+- `units`: Runs the unit tests.

 ## Copyright